orda-io/orda-js/.github/ISSUE_TEMPLATE/feat_issue.md

 ---
-name: Feature request
-about: Suggest an idea for this project
+name: Issue for feature about: Suggest an idea for this project title: "✨feat: "
-title: "✨ feat: "
 labels: feat
-assignees: ''

 ---

 ### What to do?